H.G. Wells is considered one of the fathers of science fiction, and if you look at a brief timeline you’ll see why he’s so extraordinary:

 - 1901: The First Men in the Moon

 So basically for four consecutive years Wells got out of bed on New Year’s Day and said, “What ho!
 I think I’ll invent a new subgenre of scientific fiction!”
-And then he took a year off, only to return with a story about a moon landing.
-If it wasn’t for that gap in 1900, he probably would have invented cyberpunk, too.
+And then he took some time off, only to return with a story about a moon landing.
+If it wasn’t for that gap at the turn of the century, he probably would have invented cyberpunk, too.

 To put this amazing streak in some perspective, Wells was born into a very poor family that fell into real poverty during his adolescence.
 He suffered through a series of Dickensian apprenticeships before he was able to basically study his way up Britain’s social caste system, working at several pupil-teacher positions before winning a scholarship to the Normal School of Science in London and studying biology under Thomas Henry Huxley.
 After finally earning a B.S. in zoology he became a full-time teacher (A.A.
 Milne was one of his students) and then began writing the speculative fiction that made him famous.
 But even that wasn’t enough for him.